 Biotechnology has long modified living organisms according to human needs.
-Genetically modified organisms alas are common in many developed countries now.
-Fruits and vegetables look at us from the shelf and boast with their impeccable appearance.
-How about genetically engineered salmon though?
+Unfortunately, GMOs have found popularity in many developed countries already.
+Indeed, fruits and vegetables look at us from the shelf and boast with their impeccable appearance.
+Is this how it should be?

-If the FDA opens this door, GE fish will likely be among the millions of salmon that currently escape from open ocean pens every year.
-This could be the last blow to wild salmon stocks and in turn the thousands of men and women who depend on fishing for their livelihoods.
-“Approving genetically engineered salmon is a sharp contradiction to the agreements the US has signed at NASCO, where transgenic salmonids are considered a serious threat to wild salmon” said Boyce Thorne Miller, Science and Policy Coordinator for the Northwest Atlantic Marine Alliance and accredited observer at the North Atlantic Salmon Conservation Organization.
+“Approving genetically modified salmon is a sharp contradiction to the agreements the US has signed at NASCO, where transgenic salmonids present a serious threat to wild salmon” said Boyce Thorne Miller.
+Boyce is Science and Policy Coordinator for the Northwest Atlantic Marine Alliance and hold accreditation from the North Atlantic Salmon Conservation Organization.

 Credit: Excerpts from “Coalition Demands FDA Deny Approval Of Controversial Genetically Engineered Fish“, Center for Food Safety